RED certification, step-by-step procedure

 Choosing a RED Notified Body

-Section titled “Choosing a RED Notified Body”The NANDO database lists NBs notified for directive 2014/53/EU.
-For RED, about 30 NBs are notified in 2026.
-The most used for IoT electronic products:
+Section titled “Choosing a RED Notified Body”The NANDO database lists NBs notified for directive 2014/53/EU, several dozen bodies across the EU.
+Among those regularly used for IoT electronic products:

 | NB | Number | Specialties |